The Hearth and Circle Round Fire: Background

 Squid is a British band made up of Ollie Judge, Louis Borlase, Arthur Leadbetter, Laurie Nankivell and Anton Pearson.
 The band would release EPs and singles throughout 2017 to 2020 such as Lino, "The Dial" and Town Centre.
 Their debut album, Bright Green Field, would arrive in 2021, followed by O Monolith in 2023.
 Their third studio album, Cowards, would release on 7 February 2025 to critical acclaim.

 Music and lyrics

 Musically, "The Hearth and Circle Round Fire" has been described as art-rock and punk.
 The song originated as an outtake from Cowards.
 According to the band's lead vocalist and drummer Ollie Judge, the song came together "quite easily" but the band were dissatisfied, so they "decided to record it as a 15 minute jam, rip it apart and tape it back together".

 The song's lyrics were inspired from the "dystopian worlds of Ray Bradbury's Fahrenheit 451 and Kay Dick's They".
 More specifically, the track discusses themes of censorship and propaganda, with "only a small amount of people willing to fight against it".
-Robin Murray of Clash noted how the track was "glued together by the band's live ferocity" which lended the song a "tenacious punk energy".
+Robin Murray of Clash noted how the track was "glued together by the band's live ferocity" which lent the song a "tenacious punk energy".